superstreamlabs/memphis.py/README.md

   generate_random_suffix=False
-  start_consume_from_sequence=1 # start consuming from a specific sequence. defaults to 1 last_messages=-1 # consume the last N messages, defaults to -1 (all messages in the station)) max_cached_messages = 1000 # maximum size of messages in local cache, defaults to 1000 )
+  start_consume_from_sequence=1 # start consuming from a specific sequence. defaults to 1 last_messages=-1 # consume the last N messages, defaults to -1 (all messages in the station)) )
 ```